yokoffing/NextDNS-Config/README.md

 ### Can I block YouTube ads with NextDNS only?
 [No, you cannot](https://discourse.pi-hole.net/t/how-do-i-block-ads-on-youtube/253/2) block first-party ads using only DNS-level blocking.
 You will need an adblocker.

-### What browser should I use that has adblocking?
+### I need a browser that has adblocking.
+Which one should I choose?
 Choosing a browser is about as intimate as [choosing a starter Pokémon](https://youtu.be/F_8htiBjTCY), so here's a few caveats:
-* Note that just because one browser or content blocker looks like the best on paper doesn't mean it is in real world usage (e.g. [Brave](https://brave.com/) is a buggy mess with video playback on iOS.)
+* The best browser or content blocker on paper may not work well in real world usage (e.g., [Brave](https://brave.com/) is wonky with video playback on iOS).
-* Privacy best practices dictates that you use different browsers (or different browser profiles) for different areas of life: e.g. work, school, personal.
-* Browsers are tools.
-I use a variety of browsers depending on what I need to do, but everyone will have a personal preference towards what their favorite is.
+* Browsers are tools!
+Use a variety of browsers depending on what you need to do.
+* You should use various browsers (or browser profiles) for different areas of life (e.g., work, school, personal).

-* The recommendations here are based on a combination of effectiveness, resource efficiency, features, and ease of use.
+We based the recommendations below on a combination of effectiveness, resource efficiency, features, and ease of use.
 Here are the suggested browsers for each operating system (OS):

 #### Mobile